TheDataStation/solo/README.md

    Checkout https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html

-   You can try step b) and c) first if are not sure it is installer or not
+   You can try step b) and c) first if you are not sure it is installer or not

 b) Load image
    ```   bash